Pruney Fingers: The Secret Grip Engine Hidden in Us

 Layers of keratin absorb the bath, the cells expand, and the surface puckers.

-The flaw in this theory was visible all along: if wrinkling were just swelling, why does it happen on the fingertips and toes, but not the stomach, arms, or back?
+The major issue in this theory is: if wrinkling were just swelling, why does it happen on the fingertips and toes, but not the stomach, arms, or back?

-Why do the patterns always repeat themselves, as if our fingers remember how to fold?
+Why do the patterns always repeat themselves, as if our fingers remember how to fold exactly the same every time?

 The Nerves Beneath the Water

-In the 1930s, an accident revealed the truth.
+Turns out, in the 1930s, an accident finally revealed the wrinkly truth!

 A man with nerve damage in his hands noticed that, unlike his uninjured fingers, the damaged ones never wrinkled in water.